 ORIGINAL OWNER: Charles Taylor

-Springside School was started in 1879 by Mrs. Comegy and Miss Bell, in one of the two houses
+Springside School was started in 1879 by sisters, Mrs. Comegy and Miss Bell, in one of the two

-Land for the present school (originally part of the front lawn of Druim Moir, the Houston
+December, 1957.
+Land for the present school (originally part of the front lawn of Druim Moir, the

 75th anniversary.
 Addition to the Norwood Avenue school building was probably designed by

-Cope and Stewardson, according to Jeff Moak.
-The spring for which the school is named is on
+Cope and Stewardson, according to Jefferson Moak.
+The spring for which the school is named is

-the property of 129 Bethlehem Pike.
-Modern doctor's offices and parking lot on site presently.
+behind the house.
+Modern doctor's offices and a parking lot on site presently.

-and on p.
-487: "The site of Mrs. Comegy's and Miss Bell's Young Ladies School was occupied by Justus
+(Springside)," and on p.
+487: "The site of Mrs. Comegy's and Miss Bell's Young Ladies School was

 occupied by Justus Donat, a brother of the innkeeper, and was owned by Charles Taylor."